mamercad/overwatch-fight-club/README.md

 * _SHIELDS ONLY_ - Every member of the Fight Club must use a hero that has a shield, for example: Rein, Sigma, Brig, etc.
 * _ALL DIVE_ - All dive heros!
 * _SANTA_ - All heros that place objects on the map: Sym's and Torb for their turrets, Hog and Junk for their traps, etc.
-* _RACE TO SPAWN_ Your priority is touching the enemy spawn door ("race") before the other OFC members.
+* _RACE TO SPAWN_ - Your priority is touching the enemy spawn door ("race") before the other OFC members.
 For a twist consider adding on "no pew-pew", i.e., absolutely no shooting (melee is fine) until you have touched the enemy spawn door (also, at this time, you say "SPAWN RACE WINNER" in voice comms).
+* _MAP HEROS_ - Heros which match the style or mood of the map.
+For example, for "New Junk City", Junk Rat, Junker Queen, Road Hog all work.
+Map-themed skins also work - as an example, if you have a Lucio skin themed for the "Junk Universe", that works as well.
+* _BEAM HEROS_ Heros which have a beam.
+Examples include Symmetra, Zarya, Moira (her ultimate), etc.